philsupertramp/blog/src/posts/yet-another-explanation-of-machine-learning.md

 This brings me to the actual topic of this article, the oh-so-brilliant all-fitting shoe called _Large Language Models_.

-Since late 2021 and the [introduction of ChatGPT]() there is a general rush towards building enormous, closed source, machine learning models to solve all sorts of tasks at the same time.
+Since late 2021 and the [introduction of ChatGPT](https://openai.com/blog/chatgpt) there is a general rush towards building enormous, closed source, machine learning models to solve all sorts of tasks at the same time.

 Closed source means here that these algorithms aren't available to the public as source code/some sort of program code, but can be used by external parties via API (abstract programming interface), mostly in form of some web based technology.

 These algorithms/models supposedly can translate, summarise, restructure, rephrase or explain content or can come up with complete new stuff by themselves.
-Apart from that they can write program code, solve math problems generate music and can generate all sorts of other computer formats.
-(Todo: references)
+Apart from that they can write program code, solve math problems generate music and can generate all sorts of [other computer formats](https://arxiv.org/abs/2303.08774).
+Recently (September 2023) in the case of ChatGPT, OpenAI announced that their algorithm is able to process and understand not only natural language but [also images and audio data](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak).

 Now don't get me wrong, this sounds exciting!
 And in the same time futuristic, a little bit unbelievable.